teboho/how-to/docs/README.md

 1. Executors should be able to post their availability on the web application.
 1. Executors should be able to attach their portfolio to their profile on the web application.
 1. Executors should be able to attach their going rate to their profile on the web application.
-1. Clients should should be able to rate the executors that they have hired on the web application.
+1. Clients should be able to rate the executors that they have hired on the web application.
 1. Clients should be able to review the executors that they have hired on the web application.
 1. Executors should be able to see the tasks that they have been rated for on the web application.
 1. Executors should be able to see the tasks that they have been reviewed for on the web application.